hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 -  ``when-not-present`` - use the name the client sent.
 If the client sent no name, generate one for the client.

-..

 .. note::

-   Note that in early versions of Kea, this parameter was a boolean and permitted only values of ``true`` and ``false``.
+   In early versions of Kea, this parameter was a boolean and permitted only values of ``true`` and ``false``.
 Boolean values have been deprecated and are no longer accepted.
 Administrators currently using booleans must replace them with the desired mode name.
 A value of ``true`` maps to ``"when-present"``, while ``false`` maps to ``"never"``.

-For example, to instruct kea-dhcp4 to always generate the FQDN for a client, set the parameter ``ddns-replace-client-name`` to ``always`` as
+For example, to instruct ``kea-dhcp4`` to always generate the FQDN for a client, set the parameter ``ddns-replace-client-name`` to ``always`` as
 follows:

 ::

     "Dhcp4": {
         ...
         "ddns-replace-client-name": "always",
         ...
     }

 The prefix used in the generation of an FQDN is specified by the ``generated-prefix`` parameter.
-The default value is "myhost".
+The default value is `"myhost"`.
 To alter its value, simply set it to the desired string:

 ::

     "Dhcp4": {
         ...
         "ddns-generated-prefix": "another.host",
         ...
     }

 The suffix used when generating an FQDN, or when qualifying a partial name, is specified by the ``ddns-qualifying-suffix`` parameter.
-It is strongly recommended that you supply a value for qualifying prefix when DDNS updates are enabled.
+It is strongly recommended that the user supply a value for the qualifying prefix when DDNS updates are enabled.
 For obvious reasons, we cannot supply a meaningful default.

 ::